-reliable sources here indicate that "there is no conflict bet t between the Lansdale a viewpoint and the military viewpoint yet."
+reliable sources here indicate that "there is no conflict bet t between the Lansa Lansdale am viewpoint and the military viewpoint yet."
 (Source 1).

-deepe air-page 4
+deope air-page 4

-The employment of airpower within South Vietnam falls into three broad categories.
-The first, called "mass air attacks," mostly by Strategic Air Command B-52 bombers, pound stronghold areas of hard-core Viet Cong concentrations.
-This program will be continued and interfied accelerated to almost one are massive airstrike a day, according to reliable military sources.
+three broad categories.
+The first, called "mass air attacks," mostly by Strategic Air Command B-52 bombers pound stronghold areas of hard-core Viet Cong concentrations.
+This program will be continued and intensified accelerated to almost one aix massive airstrike a day, according to reliable military sources.
 (Source 2).
-The second category of air employment is called close tactical air support which comes to the aid of trapped and encircled Vietnamese and American ground troops.
-Military sources but say this has turned the tide of another battles in favor of the government and has prevented the annhiliation of some government units, especially before the arrival of American combat units.
+The second category of air employment is called close tactical airsupport which comes to the aid of trapped and encircled Vietnamese and American ground troops.
+Military sources had say this has turned the tide of many some of the battles in favor of the government and has prevented the annhiliation of some government units, especially before the arrival of American combat units.
+The military of deepe

-"combat sorties" of fighter-bombers who fit which Viet Cong structures and troop concentrations-but unlike, the first category-the st airstrikes are not solely in Viet Cong stronghold areas.
+The third category is the most controversial.
+It is called "combet sorties" of fighter-bombers who hit which Viet Cong structures and troop concentrations-but unlike, the first category-the st airstrikes are not solely in Vieto Cong stronghold areas.